lanlanle/travel-planner-app/README.md

 <h1>Travel Planner App </h1>

 I am so excited to explore many beautiful places across Europe in my coming semester abroad.
-As a planner myself, I create an application that helps users to explore all the cool places in the city that they are going to visit and save to their travel planner tab
+As a planner myself, I create an application that helps users to explore all the cool places in a city they are going to visit and save to their travel planner tab

 <h5>Demo</h5>